eclipse-californium/californium/MIGRATION_HINTS.md

 12) Removed `Resource.getSecondaryExecutor()` and change the return type of `Resource.getExecutor()` from `ExecutorService` to the simpler `Executor`.
 Specific `Resource` implementation may maintain the executors as required by them.

 13) Removed `CoapResource.createClient(???)`.
 Though `Resource.getExecutor()` may return `null`, it depends on the implementation of the `Resource` not to return `null`, but that changes other executions.
 Therefore implement `createClient(???)` for the specific `Resources` and provide the executors there.

+14) Removed `CoapEndpoint.Builder.setConnectorWithAutoConfiguration(UDPConnector)`. `Configuration` must now be provided to the Connector's constructors.

 ### Californium-Proxy2: